sisrfeng/coc-wiki/F.A.Q.md

 Some language server is known to have performance issue sometimes, including https://github.com/palantir/python-language-server, https://github.com/sourcegraph/go-langserver.

-Don't report issue when you found those language server is slow.
+Don't report issue here when you found those language server is slow.

 For vim, coc doesn't show diagnostics in UI when you're in insert mode to avoid unnecessary redraw.